MuseScoreFonts/Edwin/README.md

-# Edwin Text Font
+# Edwin, Version 0.5

-This repository contains the **Edwin font family**, Version 0.5, released in 2020 and available under AGPL.
+This repository contains the **Edwin font family, Version 0.5**, released in 2020 and available under the SIL Open Font License.

 ## About the fonts

 * Edwin (Roman, Italic, Bold & Bold-Italic), Version 0.5 are available in Type 1, OpenType-CFF format.

-* The Edwin font family, Version 1.0 is distributed under the [GNU Affero General Public License, Version 3](./COPYING)).
-If you extend or modify the fonts, you may release your modified versions under the same license.
-Please consult the [LICENSE](./LICENSE.md) document for the text of the license.
-Please note that the license applies only to the original Version 1.0 fonts, as released by MuseScore BVBA.
+* The Edwin font family, Version 0.5 is distributed under the [SIL Open Font License, Version 1.1](./LICENSE.OFL).

 ## History